standardebooks/manual/8-typography.rst

 Italicizing individual letters
 ==============================

 #.
-Individual letters that are read as referring to letters in the alphabet are italicized with the :html:`<i>` element.
+Individual letters that are read as referring to letters in the alphabet are italicized with an :html:`<i>` element.

 	.. code:: html